 Our industry specialist has reviewed and approved the final article.
 Also, some of the data presented here have been integrated into the Chicago real estate spreadsheet template.

-Let's explore why costs in this city are set to rise in 2025.
+Let's dive into why property prices in this vibrant city are expected to climb in 2025.

 1) In Chicago, there are only about 0.46 homes for each person, which is quite limited